-If the corporation has chosen to apply the provisions of CAUTION Proposed Regulations section figure your section 951(a) inclusions on line 17, code AD.
+If the corporation has chosen to apply the provisions of CAUTION Proposed Regulations section

-1.958-1(d) for the tax year, no information will be provided on line 10 using code G. Instead, the corporation will provide information needed to
+1.958-1(d) for the tax year, no information will be provided on line 10 using codes F or G. Instead, the corporation will provide information needed to figure your section 951(a) inclusions in Part V of Schedule K-3 (Form 1120-S).